 Founded in 1966, the Frank Porter Graham Child Development Institute at the University of North Carolina oversees the national evaluation of Educare schools.
 Researchers from the FPG Child Development Institute have tracked program quality and outcomes at Educare Schools across the nation.

-In addition, each of the 20 (and growing) Educare schools hires a local evaluation partner (LEP) to document Educare’s core features and assess the program’s impact on young children and families at each Educare site.
+In addition, each of the schools in the Educare Learning Network hires a local evaluation partner (LEP) to document Educare’s core features and assess the program’s impact on young children and families at each Educare site.
 Arizona State University serves as the local evaluation partner for Educare Arizona.

 Children who begin the program between birth and two-years-old: